 But some residents still aren’t happy about the roving fowl.
 One says it’s a health issue because they leave waste on people’s property.
 The mayor said they leave poo on the sidewalks.
-He might have said poop, but I think it was poo.
+He might have actually said poop, but I think it was poo.

 On the other hand, some say the poo helps their yards and gardens.

-Others–or maybe the same ones concerned about the poo–complain that roosters crow all night and wake their children.
+Other complainants–or maybe the same ones concerned about the poo–complain that roosters crow all night and wake their children.